 What Is Linear Regression?

-In this case the relationship would be between the location of garden gnomes in the east-west dimension and the location of garden gnomes in the north-south dimension.
-The result is a single equation empowering you to calculate one if you know the other.
+In the case of the garden gnomes, the relationship would be between the location of garden gnomes in the east-west dimension and the location of garden gnomes in the north-south dimension.
+The result is a single equation empowering you to calculate one if you know the other — representing a linear regression.

 These two variables are called the independent variable and the dependent variable, and they are given these names for fairly intuitive reasons.
 The independent variable is so named because the model assumes it can behave however it likes and doesn’t depend on the other variable for any reason.
 The dependent variable is the opposite; the model assumes it is a direct result of the independent variable and that its value is highly dependent on the independent variable.